Montana Truck Accident Attorneys Near Me

 Types of Montana Truck Accident Cases We Handle

-Our attorneys can help any and all truck accident victims in Billings and across Montana.
+With offices in Billings, Bozeman, Kalispell and Missoula, the experienced truck accident lawyers at Heenan & Cook help truck accident victims across Montana.
 However, there are certain types of cases we are especially passionate about representing.
 In general, if you suffered serious injuries or lost a loved one, we want to hear from you.

 A “serious” injury is one that causes significant medical bills, lost wages, and pain and suffering.
 Our truck accident lawyers can handle the most complex cases, such as those involving: